jtescher/image_optimizer/README.md

 #### Optimize JPEG formats:

-jpegoptim provides lossless optimization for JPEG files based on optimizing the Huffman tables. all jpegs will be progressively optimized for a better web experience
+jpegoptim provides lossless optimization for JPEG files based on optimizing the Huffman tables.
+All jpegs will be progressively optimized for a better web experience

 ```ruby
 ImageOptimizer.new('path/to/file.jpg').optimize